 The bael fruit (Aegle marmelos), or bel tree, has long been valued in traditional medicine for its health benefits.
 Both the fruit and its leaves have medicinal properties.
 They are a staple in Ayurvedic treatments.
 The bael fruit improves digestion.
 It treats skin conditions and chronic health issues.
 Both the bael fruit and its leaves have therapeutic uses.
 They are in various forms, like bael juice and dried powders.
 This explores the health benefits of bael fruit.
 It treats diarrhoea, constipation, urticaria, and dandruff.

-A well-known benefit of bael fruit is its efficacy in treating diarrhoea.
-Infections, food intolerances, or digestive issues can cause diarrhoea.
-Bael fruit is a natural remedy.
-The pulp of the bael fruit is rich in tannins, which have astringent properties.
-These tannins firm up the stool and reduce bowel movements.
-So, bael fruit is an excellent natural remedy for both acute and chronic diarrhoea.
+A well-known benefit of bael fruit is its traditional efficacy in supportive care for diarrhoea.
+Unripe bael fruit is a natural remedy.
+The pulp of the unripe bael fruit is rich in tannins, which have strong astringent properties.
+These tannins help firm up the stool and reduce bowel movements.
+So, unripe bael fruit is traditionally used as a natural remedy for both acute and chronic diarrhoea.

 Urticaria, or hives, is a skin condition.
-It causes red, itchy welts due to an allergic reaction.
-Many over-the-counter drugs treat urticaria.
-Bael leaves are a natural alternative.
-Bael leaves can soothe skin and reduce allergic reactions.
-They have anti-inflammatory properties.
+Bael leaves are a natural alternative used traditionally to soothe skin and reduce allergic reactions due to their potential anti-inflammatory properties.

-A paste made from bael leaves can be applied directly to the skin to calm itching and irritation caused by urticaria.
-Also, drinking bael juice can boost the immune system.
-This may reduce the frequency and intensity of allergies over time.
-This dual action makes bael a good remedy for urticaria and other allergies.
+A paste made from bael leaves is traditionally applied directly to the skin to calm itching and irritation caused by urticaria or other minor skin conditions.

-Bael leaves help with more than digestion and skin issues.
-They are also very effective against dandruff.
+Bael leaves are traditionally used as an external remedy against dandruff.
 Dandruff is a common scalp issue.
-Fungi, dry skin, or sensitivity to hair products often cause it.
-Bael leaves can fight bacteria and fungi.
+Bael leaves are believed to fight bacteria and fungi.

-All you have to do is apply a fresh paste of bael leaves on your hair and let it be there for 20 to 30 minutes, then wash it.
-Applying this paste daily will assist in the removal of dandruff in the head.
-It is also essential for your hair, as it is also known to have Bael juice.
-The nutrients in bael leaves may improve blood circulation and help with dry scalp conditions.
+Applying a fresh paste of bael leaves on your hair and leaving it for 20 to 30 minutes, then washing it, may assist in the removal of dandruff when used regularly.
+The nutrients in bael leaves may also support blood circulation and help with dry scalp conditions.

 The leaves and flowers of the bael plant are good for you.
 But be careful when you use them to avoid bad results.
 When using bael, here are some essential safety tips to keep in mind: